The Complete Guide to Bubble Hash vs. Rosin

 Bubble hash is a type of hashish created using an ice water extraction process.
 It’s sometimes referred to as ice hash or ice water hash.

 Fresh frozen or dried-and-cured cannabis buds are submerged in a chamber with ice and water.
 As the water is agitated, the cannabinoid-rich trichomes quickly separate from the plant.
-The trichomes then pass through a series of filters of varying micron sizes (typically between 25μm to 220μm), leaving behind the trim and preserving only the purest resin.
+The trichomes then pass through a series of bubble hash bags of varying micron sizes (typically between 25μm to 220μm), leaving behind the trim and preserving only the purest resin.
 The resulting material is then dried (professional manufacturers and extraction techs commonly use a freeze dryer to preserve maximum quality).

 Pictured: wet hash being scooped on to a tray prior to freeze drying